data-for-change/anyway/README.md

 Contributing
 -----------------------
 * We try to follow the process of other Hasadna projects, e.g. [Open-Knesset](https://oknesset-devel.readthedocs.org/en/latest/)
+* Please take a moment to read our "Contibuting to ANYWAY" manifest at https://github.com/hasadna/anyway/blob/dev/CONTRIBUTING.md
+*
 ## Development environment setup notes

 ## Getting the code